lauroBRCWB/bookmarks/README.md

 > * Não precisamos de algúem que não faça aquilo que lhe mandam, mas também não precisamos de alguém que só faça aquilo que lhe mandam.
 2. [100 rules for NASA projects](https://www.eecs.yorku.ca/course_archive/2002-03/W/ENG2000/Nasa's_100_PM_Rules.html)
 3. Decision making model - See Articles/Decision making model
+4. "At one point, I asked him which of his twenty-six books he was most proud of, to which Drucker, then 86, replied: “The next one!”
+He wrote ten more." (from "The Effective Executive: The Definitive Guide to Getting the Right Things Done (Harperbusiness Essentials)" by Peter F. Drucker, Jim Collins)
+5. "What made them all effective is that they followed the same eight practices: • They asked, “What needs to be done?” • They asked, “What is right for the enterprise?” • They developed action plans. • They took responsibility for decisions. • They took responsibility for communicating. • They were focused on opportunities rather than problems. • They ran productive meetings. • They thought and said “we” rather than “I.” The first two practices gave them the knowledge they needed.
+The next four helped them convert this knowledge into effective action.
+The last two ensured that the whole organization felt responsible and accountable." (from "The Effective Executive: The Definitive Guide to Getting the Right Things Done (Harperbusiness Essentials)" by Peter F. Drucker, Jim Collins)

 # Tools
 1. [GapMinder](https://www.gapminder.org/tools/#_chart-type=bubbles)